4.8out of 3,000+ reviews

 Purchasing a home may be one of the largest investments you make in a lifetime.
 That being said, home buying comes with its fair share of pressure.
 A home inspection can help you be sure you’re making the right decision.

 By ensuring your home purchase is a wise investment with the approval of a sufficient home inspection, you can avoid costly hidden issues in the long run.
 A full home inspection does just that by identifying major and minor issues prior to signing on the dotted line.
+And though most lenders don’t require a professional inspection, it’s still a great idea.
+But it’s not feasible for everyone.

 If you’re faced with the challenge of performing a home inspection without a professional inspector, or would like to do your own supplemental inspection, use this checklist to carefully review a home before purchasing to help identify any issues, large or small.